 CAF works with SEE-Trust under the Family Micro-Business programme, and with CET under the Child Sponsoring programme.

+SMILE TRUST is currently a potential partner and we are looking to build a relationship with them over time.
 This organisation was created in 2013 in the seaside town of Cuddalore.
 This NGO is dedicated to the protection and development of disadvantaged children and women towards a better future through different types of work: running a children’s home to provide care and support to orphan and foresaken children, developping community-based activities such as coaching centres to help disadvantaged children in their studies, or provide otherwise guidance and support to disadvantaged women and children.

 Following 2 field visits to Cambodia, CAF has started in 2015 to work with two local partners in this country.